wrightmat/dnd-eberron/docs/locations/Sarlona.md

 * Major Settlements: Dul Jhaar, Dar Ulatesh

 ##### [[Adar]]
 Adar is the mountainous nation in the southeast of Sarlona.
 It is inhabited mostly by humans (including the kalashtar), though there is a prominent contingent of blue dragons on the uppermost peaks.
-Adar was mostly a refuge from the Inspired during the Age of the Dreaming Dark, and has now become one of the largest nations on Sarlona, the largest majority Human nation, and the capital of the Ten Kingdoms.
-Kasshta, with its deep history and proximity to the border with Syrkarn, has become the capital city of Adar and the broader Ten Kingdoms.
+Adar was mostly a refuge from the Inspired during the Age of the Dreaming Dark, and has now become one of the largest nations on Sarlona, the largest majority Human nation, and the capital of the Ten Regions.
+Kasshta, with its deep history and proximity to the border with Syrkarn, has become the capital city of Adar and the broader Ten Regions.

 * Population: 2,320,000 (51% human, 45% kalashtar, 4% other)
 * Environments: Temperate with warm lowlands and cold highlands